-(Received August 15, 2014)
+(Received August 24, 2015)

 Electronic communications, as well as other categories of interactions within social networks, exhibit bursts of activity localised in time.
 We adopt a self-exciting Hawkes process model for this behaviour.
-First we investigate parameter estimation of such processes and find that the choice of triggering function is not as important as getting the correct parameters once a choice is made.
+First we investigate parameter estimation of such processes and find that, in the parameter regime we encounter, the choice of triggering function is not as important as getting the correct parameters once a choice is made.
 Then we present a relaxed maximum likelihood method for filling in missing data in records of communications in social networks.
+Our optimisation algorithm adapts a recent curvilinear search method to handle inequality constraints and a nonvanishing derivative.
 Finally we demonstrate the method using a data set composed of email records from a social network based at the United States Military Academy.
 The method performs differently on this data and data from simulations, but the performance degrades only slightly as more information is removed.
 The ability to fill in large blocks of missing social network data has implications for security, surveillance, and privacy.